HarmannSinghMann/EDA-of-Crimes-in-Chicago/README.md

 - matplotlib
 - seaborn
 - folium
-All the packages can be installed using pip.
+<br>All the packages can be installed using pip.
 _pip install pandas numpy matplotlib seaborn_
 ###Acknowledgments
 The data used in this project was obtained from the Chicago Police Department's website.
 I would like to acknowledge their efforts in making this data publicly available.